lzy2022/EC530FINAL/README.md

 <img src="https://github.com/lzy2022/EC530FINAL/raw/main/Images/1.PNG" width="30%" height="30%">

 #### 2. Main Page
+The following three page is the main pages corresponding to the 3 modules (Administrative/Device/Chat).
+Each page contains all the functions accessible by the current user (according to the user's role.
+Users can seek to different modules using the rendering box at the bottom of the page.

 <img src="https://github.com/lzy2022/EC530FINAL/raw/main/Images/2.PNG" width="30%" height="30%">
 <img src="https://github.com/lzy2022/EC530FINAL/raw/main/Images/2_2.PNG" width="30%" height="30%">
 <img src="https://github.com/lzy2022/EC530FINAL/raw/main/Images/2_3.PNG" width="30%" height="30%">

 #### 3. Search Page
+The search page would be activated when the user click on "Search for User/Device/Group" buttons.
+Search result will be automatically filled when user click on the search tags.
+User can also call the search page through the function tag Get User/Device/Group List

 <img src="https://github.com/lzy2022/EC530FINAL/raw/main/Images/Search.PNG" width="30%" height="30%">

 #### 4. Administrative - Add User
+This function is accessible only for users with 'Admin' role tag.
+All accounts (except ID=1) needed to be created through this function.
+New accounts initially have no role tag.
+To assign roles to new accounts, use Administrative - Change User Role.

 <img src="https://github.com/lzy2022/EC530FINAL/raw/main/Images/3.PNG" width="30%" height="30%">